-Scenic Utah works to help communities throughout the state adopt measures that protect the aesthetic qualities of their streets, highways, and residential areas and reduce or eliminate visual blight caused by excessive outdoor advertising.
-We advocate for better and more transparent policies that reduce billboard clutter; hold outdoor advertisers accountable; uphold the rights of government entities to regulate and ban billboards on both safety and aesthetic grounds; and respond to the majority opinion of Utahns – and Americans – who view billboards as intrusive eyesores that harm the visual environment, reduce property values, and detract from community character.
+Scenic Utah helps communities and local governments revise ordinances and adopt measures that protect the aesthetic qualities of their streets, highways, and residential areas, and reduce or eliminate visual pollution caused by excessive outdoor advertising.
+We advocate for better and more transparent policies that reduce billboard clutter, hold outdoor advertisers accountable, and uphold the rights of government entities to regulate and ban billboards on both safety and aesthetic grounds.
+We stand with the majority of Utahns - who view billboards as intrusive eyesores that harm the visual environment, reduce property values, and detract from community character.

-We support the efforts Scenic America in standing up to legislative deal-making, and to industry and trade groups who spend millions of dollars annually lobbying regulatory agencies at every level, from City Hall to Capitol Hill.
+We support the efforts of Scenic America in standing up to legislative deal-making, and to industry and trade groups who spend millions of dollars annually lobbying regulatory agencies at every level, from city halls to Capitol Hill.

 The 1965 Highway Beautification Act was supposed to protect America’s natural landscape from billboards.
 But more than 50 years later, it’s better known as the “Billboard Protection Act.”